mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 - `Mac Installer Distribution`
 - `Mac App Distribution`
 - `Mac Development`

-If you want to build `mas-dev` locally, also create:
+- `Development` (a.k.a `Apple Development`) For building `mas-dev` locally (not needed if already long expiry)

-- `Apple Development`
+Delete any old certificates

 Then dowload them and drag drop into Keychain Access ("Login" keychain).
 You may then safely delete the downloaded `.cer` files.

 Now regenerate [provisioning profile(s)](https://developer.apple.com/account/resources/profiles/list).
 For **each of** the "App Store" and "Developement" Provisioning Profiles:
 - Open the provisioning profile
 - Edit
-- (For the Development profile only) check all Certificates and Devices, and select the device you registered earlier.
+- (For the Development profile only) check all Certificates and Devices (and select the device you registered earlier).
 - (For the App Store profile only) check the newly generated "Mac App Distribution" certificate's radio box
 - Then Save and Download